What is a VPN?

 How does a VPN client work?

-That said, you can also use a VPN without a custom VPN app.
+That said, you can also use a VPN without a dedicated VPN app.
 All major operating systems offer VPN functionality in some form.
 For example, you can set up a VPN connection through your networking settings on Windows.

-You can also set up a VPN client on your wifi router by following instructions from your VPN provider.
+You can also set up a VPN client on your Wi-Fi router by following instructions from your VPN provider.

 What is a VPN server?